Matthew Feldman

 Matthew Feldman (March 22, 1919 – April 11, 1994) was an American Democratic Party politician who served as a New Jersey State Senator and Mayor of Teaneck, New Jersey.

 As Mayor of Teaneck in the early 1960s, he achieved racial and political harmony during integration of its schools and neighborhoods.
 He served as the president of the New Jersey Senate.

 Early life

 Feldman was born on March 22, 1919, in Jersey City, New Jersey, the son of Samuel and Mary Feldman, both Jewish immigrants from Poland.
 He had an older brother, Norman, and a younger brother, Melvin.
 He attended Henry Snyder High School.
 He excelled in basketball and boxing, and joined the boxing team at the University of North Carolina.
-He used his physical prowess to "bust up" pro-Nazi German American Bund rallies held in North Bergen in the late 1930s, acting as a "heckler, protester, and street fighter."
+He used his physical prowess to "bust up" pro-Nazi German American Bund rallies held in North Bergen in the late 1930s, acting as a "heckler, protester, and street fighter".

 He served as a U.S. Air Force Captain during World War II, and later served as New Jersey State Commander of the Jewish War Veterans.
 He later attended Panzer College.
-He moved to Teaneck in 1947 after marrying Muriel Gunsberg.
-Feldman joined the Federal Wine and Liquor Company, a liquor distribution business started by his father and uncle.

-Leon Sokol, a New Jersey lawyer who was a longtime friend of Feldman, says that in 1946, Feldman was driving along Route 17 with his family on their way to the Catskills when he spotted a sign for new housing in Ridgewood.
-It read "Restricted Development" – code for no Jews or blacks.
-Feldman was so furious that he stopped the car, called some veteran friends and staged the forerunner of a "flash" protest.
-His wife, Muriel, was furious, his kids screaming in the car.
+According to Feldman's longtime friend Leon Sokol, in 1946, Feldman was driving on Route 17 when he spotted a sign for new housing in Ridgewood reading "Restricted Development", code for no Jews or blacks.
+Feldman stopped the car, called some veteran friends and staged the forerunner of a "flash" protest.

+Feldman moved to Teaneck in 1947 after marrying Muriel Gunsberg.
+He joined the Federal Wine and Liquor Company, a liquor distribution business started by his father and uncle.